Otology & Neurotology

 Conditions We Treat

-Our specialists treat the full range of diseases of the ear and have pioneered new and better treatments for a variety of conditions.
+Our specialists treat the full range of diseases of the ear and have pioneered new treatments for a variety of conditions.
 When surgery is necessary, the latest technologies are used, including lasers and minimally invasive endoscopes.
 Several conditions we treat include:

-• Acoustic Neuroma: The treatment of acoustic neuromas (tumors of the acoustic nerve) is complex and requires a sophisticated and well-coordinated team.
+• Acoustic neuroma: The treatment of acoustic neuromas (tumors of the acoustic nerve) is complex and requires a sophisticated and well-coordinated team.
 Our surgeons are leaders in skull base microsurgery to remove these tumors.
 Some patients are candidates for radiosurgery, which we also offer.

-• Cochlear Implants: A cochlear implant is an electronic device that can restore hearing when hearing loss is so great that hearing aids do not work well.
+• Cochlear implants: A cochlear implant is an electronic device that can restore hearing when hearing loss is so great that hearing aids do not work well.

 • Cholesteatoma: A cholesteatoma is a cyst-like skin growth that occurs in an abnormal location, usually in the middle ear behind the eardrum, most commonly in response to repeated infection.
-Our surgeons are highly skilled in removing these growths and associated infections using sophisticated microsurgery techniques (mastoidectomy).
+Our surgeons are highly skilled in removing these growths and associated infections using sophisticated microsurgery techniques.
 Some patients need repeated surgeries and rebuilding of the bones of the middle ear.

-• Chronic Otitis Media: Our doctors offer treatment for these middle ear infections, including microsurgery when medical approaches are not sufficiently effective for eliminating the infection.
+• Chronic otitis media: Our doctors offer treatment for these middle ear infections, including microsurgery when medical approaches are not sufficiently effective for eliminating the infection.

-• Ear Canal Disorders: External ear canal disorders including otitis externa (swimmer’s ear), narrowing of the ear canal (which can cause wax buildup and recurring infections), and tumors.
+• Ear canal disorders: External ear canal disorders including otitis externa (swimmer’s ear), narrowing of the ear canal (which can cause wax buildup and recurring infections), and tumors.

-• Facial Nerve Disorders: The facial nerve, or the nerve that moves the muscles of the face, travels through the temporal bone and the ear.
+• Facial nerve disorders: The facial nerve, or the nerve that moves the muscles of the face, travels through the temporal bone and the ear.
 Neurotologists specialize in the treatment of facial nerve disorders, including Bell’s palsy and nerve tumors.

-• Otosclerosis: Otosclerosis is characterized by abnormal bone deposits near one of the tiny bones in the middle ear, called the stapes.
+• Otosclerosis: Otosclerosis involves abnormal bone deposits near one of the tiny bones in the middle ear, called the stapes.
 If a patient with otosclerosis begins experiencing hearing loss, our surgeons perform stapedectomy to remove all or part of the base of the stapes bone and replace it with a microprosthesis.
 Surgery on the base of the stapes is now performed with a laser, minimizing trauma to the delicate inner ear structures beneath.

-• Perforation of The Eardrum: When the eardrum (tympanic membrane) is perforated due to trauma or chronic infection, it can lead to middle ear infection and hearing loss if it does not heal on its own.
+• Perforation of the eardrum: When the eardrum (tympanic membrane) is perforated due to trauma or chronic infection, it can lead to middle ear infection and hearing loss if it does not heal on its own.
 Our surgeons perform tympanoplasty, a laser microsurgical technique that uses a patient's own tissues to reconstruct the eardrum.

 Endoscopic Ear Surgery